-At West Pennard will ensure that all teaching staff are involved in the analysis of data at Pupil Progress Meetings and the identification of pupils in need of support, so that they are fully aware of strengths and weaknesses across the school.
+At West Pennard we ensure that all teaching staff are involved in the analysis of data at Pupil Progress Meetings and the identification of pupils in need of support, so that they are fully aware of strengths and weaknesses across the school.
+The SENDCO, Maths and English Coordinators attend the meetings in order to oversee these strengths and weaknesses across the school and advise on actions to take.